 Steaming fruits and vegetables is the perfect way to retain their natural, fresh taste and all their healthy nutrients.
 Boiling is likely to reduce the amounts of water soluble vitamins and antioxidants in foods, particularly the vitamins B and C.

-Using the Braun food steamer in combination with the MultiQuick hand blender is a simple, healthy way to preserve the goodness in all the cooked fruits and vegetables you prepare for your baby and toddler.
+Using the Braun food steamer in combination with the MultiQuick hand blender is a simple, healthy way to preserve the goodness in all the cooked fruit and vegetables you prepare for your baby and toddler.

 Storing what you make

 It is most cost- and time effective to make batches of food for your baby and freeze it.
 At the early stages of weaning, ice cube trays with fitting lids make perfect containers for portion-sized fruit and vegetable purées.
 As your baby's appetite grows you will need to store food in larger, freezable containers with lids.

 - Only use a freezer that can freeze food to -18ºC in 24 hours

 - Always reheat foods until they are piping hot.
 Allow to cool and test temperature yourself before serving to your baby

 - You should not refreeze food that has been defrosted, except for raw frozen food that has been cooked